 6. After 4 to 5 min when sugar syrup becomes a rolling boil.

-7. Gently add sponge rasgulla ball in this boiling sugar syrup.
+7. Gently add a sponge rasgulla ball to this boiling sugar syrup.

 8. Now cover the lid and boil the rasgulla ball in medium to high flame for at least 10 to 12 min.